 I work directly with individuals and their unique lives and experiences.
 I do not work with assessments.
 I believe rather in conversation and listening to gain perspective, discover possibilities and co-create customized strategies that help a client to take action.

-I work collaboratively with my clients to integrate their varied experiences, their personal resources, their innate capacities and acquired skills, their values, their hopes, imagination and overall striving.
-This is the integrated arena where personally empowered, relevant and enduring solutions are found.
+I work collaboratively with my clients to integrate their varied experiences, their personal resources, their innate capacities and acquired skills, their values, their hopes, their imagination and overall striving.
+This is the integrated arena where personally empowered, relevant and enduring solutions are created.

 - Integrated Career and Life Counseling